 - A letter of reference (optional).

-Deadline: The deadline for submitting applications is April 5, 2015.
+Deadline: The deadline for submitting applications is TBD.
 Accepted participants will be notified within approximately two weeks.

 Fee: There are no tuition fees for this workshop.

 Stipends for travel and/or accommodation will be available for a limited number of accepted participants.
 Please specify in your application if you will need financial support to attend the workshop.